No Ads. No Cookies. No Trackers.

 This site doesn't show a single ad to human visitors.
 There are no cookies, no tracking pixels, no Google Analytics.
 The API requires no authentication — it's CORS-open and free for anyone to use.
 This is a personal database built as a public good for the global Techno community.

-When an AI crawler hits a paid endpoint, the server returns 402 with machine-readable payment instructions.
-Agents that support x402 pay automatically — no accounts, no API keys, no negotiations.
-It's permissionless, instant, and built on open standards.
+When any request hits a paid endpoint without payment, the server returns HTTP 402 Payment Required with machine-readable payment instructions.
+Clients that support x402 pay automatically — no accounts, no API keys, no negotiations.
+Requests without x402 payment are blocked on those specific routes, but all other content remains freely accessible.

-This dashboard makes AI crawler behavior visible.
-Every request from every AI agent is logged and categorized — you can see exactly which companies pay for data access and which just take it.
+This dashboard makes AI crawler activity visible.
+Every request from every AI agent is logged across three access tiers:

 Website owners deserve to know who is consuming their content.
-AI companies should be accountable for how they acquire training data.
 This is one small, transparent step toward that accountability.

 Open Data